ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 ### Which is correct, “Ruby” or “ruby”?

-Officially, the language is called ``Ruby''.
-On most systems, it is invoked using the command ``ruby''.
+Officially, the language is called “Ruby”.
+On most systems, it is invoked using the command `ruby`.
 It's OK to use ruby instead of Ruby.

 Please don't use RUBY as the language name.

-Originally, or historically, it was called ``ruby''.
+Originally, or historically, it was called “ruby”.

 ### Are there any Ruby books?